-Another, and much more productive, method of word formation is analogy, one of the driving forces of linguistic change.
+Another, and much more productive method of word formation is analogy, one of the driving forces of linguistic change.
 Many words and expressions are formed in this way, whether you describe a boring person as 'underwhelming' by analogy with 'overwhelming,' or say that a person has 'hidden shallows' by analogy with 'hidden depths,' or coin words like motorcade by analogy with cavalcade, technobabble by analogy with 'nukespeak,' etopia by analogy with 'utopia,' or telethon / cleanathon by analogy with 'marathon.'
-Some people, wanting to show off, extend the use of Latin affixes to new forms by analogy, i.e., religiosity, criticality, systematicity, randomicity, insipidify, optimality, stereotypy, etc. Such words have an air of heaviosity and seriosity about them, which clouds their meaning (a tactic used frequently by unscrupulous bureaucrats and politicians). © ambimoustrous capable of operating a mouse with either hand barfulous quality that would make anyone barf bogosity the degree to which something is bogus depeditate to cut the feet off (e.g., while printing the bottom of a page)

-Analogy is also used for humorous precision, not pomposity.
+Some people, wanting to show off, extend the use of Latin affixes to new forms by analogy, i.e., religiosity, criticality, systematicity, randomicity, insipidify, optimality, stereotypy, etc. Such words have an air of heaviosity and seriosity about them, which clouds their meaning (a tactic used frequently by unscrupulous bureaucrats and politicians).
+(3) Analogy is also used for humorous precision, not pomposity.
 Look at these items from The New Hacker's Dictionary: